luisabfs/workstation/README.md

 # Workstation
 Ansible playbook to ✨automagically✨ install my workstation tools.

->Disclaimer:
+>_Disclaimer:_
-Those scripts are ubuntu related with major version 18+, for other distributions you'll need to adapt it
+These scripts are Ubuntu related with major version 18+, for other distributions you'll need to adapt it.

 ## Steps
-> Read the pop!_os.yaml file before applying and be sure to understand everything that will be done.
+> Read the ubuntu.yaml file before applying and be sure to understand everything that will be done.

 1. Install Ansible
 `sudo apt update && sudo apt install ansible unzip git -y`